rerun/rerun/modules/stubbs/README.md

 `DEFAULT` metadata.

-Separating options processing into the `options.sh` script, away from the command implementation logic in `default.sh`, facilitates additional options being created.
-It also helps "stubbs" preserve changes you make to `default.sh` or other scripts that source `options.sh`.
+Separating options processing into the `options.sh` script, away from the command implementation logic in `default`, facilitates additional options being created.
+It also helps "stubbs" preserve changes you make to `default` or other scripts that source `options.sh`.

 ### OS-specific command scripts

-Your command's `default.sh` script may not work in all operating system environments due to command and/or syntax differences.
+Your command's `default` script may not work in all operating system environments due to command and/or syntax differences.

 Rerun will look for an operating system specific command implementation and run it instead, if it exists.

 Effectively, rerun checks for a command script named:
-`$MODULE/commands/$COMMAND/$(uname -s).sh`
+`$MODULE/commands/$COMMAND/$(uname -s)`

 For example, run `uname -s` on a centos host to see the name of the operating system.
 It returns "Linux".